Atharva224/Diffusion-Simulation-Using-Finite-Differences/README.md

 Python Code (Diffusion_Final.py): Implements the finite difference method for solving the diffusion equation with different boundary conditions and grid resolutions.

 📌 Key Topics
-Fick’s Laws of Diffusion
+Fick’s Laws of Diffusion,
-Anisotropic and Isotropic Diffusion Modeling
+Anisotropic and Isotropic Diffusion Modeling,
-Finite Difference Discretization
+Finite Difference Discretization,
-Dirichlet and Neumann Boundary Conditions
+Dirichlet and Neumann Boundary Conditions,
-Numerical Solution of Linear Systems
+Numerical Solution of Linear Systems,
-Comparison of Numerical and Analytical Solutions Convergence Analysis and Performance Considerations
+Comparison of Numerical and Analytical Solutions, Convergence Analysis and Performance Considerations

 🚀 Implementation Details